open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 OLE virtual interns will be helping develop OLE’s BeLL (Basic e-Learning Library) software.
 BeLL is a virtual library that is deployed internationally to children in countries that typically do not have access to educational resources.

-#### Q2: What kind of software will I be using for this internship?
+#### Q2: What kind of software will we be using for this internship?

 As a part of this internship you will be working with software and languages including Git, GitHub, Gitter, Markdown, Vagrant, VirtualBox, Command Line/Terminal, Command Line/Terminal Scripts, Vim, CouchDB, Docker, HTML5, Javascript, and Node.js.